Configuring Eclipse for Remote Debugging with Zend

 Setup for working with Drupal coding standards

-Before you can happily work with a Drupal project you will need to configure Eclipse it to work with Drupal coding standards.
+Before you can happily work with a Drupal project you will need to configure Eclipse to work with Drupal coding standards.

-Eclipse CVS plug-in
+Eclipse EGit plug-in

 To help for absolute beginners, the appropriate 'php folder' to place the ZendDebugger.so file is listed ino your phpinfo as 'extension_dir'